Nov 14, 2022 - Research

 A Snapshot of the Effects of Trauma

 Trauma is a part of life for many of us.
 According to a World Mental Health Survey, 70 percent of people will experience some sort of traumatic event.
-But only a small percentage of those who experience trauma develop the long-term intense, emotional, and physical symptoms that characterize PTSD.
+However, only a tiny percentage of those who experience trauma develop the long-term intense, emotional, and physical symptoms that characterize PTSD.

 Henri Garrison-Desany, a former 23andMe intern, led the work for this internal study during his time at 23andMe.
 Henri is now a postdoc at Harvard University’s T.H.
 Chan School of Public Health.